cockroachdb/docs/cockroachcloud/console-access-management.md

 A Developer is a limited-access role.
 A Developer cannot invite Team Members to the Console or create new SQL users.

 To access a cluster, you need to ask a Console Admin for the username and password of a SQL user.
-To find out who's your Console Admin, check the **Access** page.
+To find out who your Console Admin is, check the **Access** page.

 ### Console Admin